wilson96wu/fission/README.md

     setQty({state}, value) {
       state.qty = value;
     },
-     // Mutations can return a value to the caller doSomethingAndReturn({state}, value) {
-      // Do something...

-      return value;
-    }
     // The context parameter also contains a reference to the $commit function. doSomethingAndCommit({state, commit}, value) {
       // Do stuff